 Dr. Alexander Wolf (BORDA, Bremen Overseas Research and Development Association)

-Prof. Dr. Gert Wörheide (Ludwig-Maximilians-Universität München, LMU)
+Prof. Dr. Gert Wörheide (Ludwig-Maximilians-Universität München)